Charles Warren Adams: Life and libels

+Adams was the son of serjeant-at-law John Adams and writer Charlotte Adams.

 Adams first married in 1861 Georgina Alethe Polson (b.
 1838), daughter of the Rev. Hugh Polson and Georgiana, only child of Charlotte Yonge and her first husband Captain George Crawley.
 His wife died in 1880.
-Adams was the secretary of the Anti-Vivisection Society, on whose committee was Mildred Coleridge, great-grand niece of the poet Samuel Taylor Coleridge, and daughter of John Coleridge, 1st Baron Coleridge (1820–1894), who became Solicitor-General in 1868, Attorney-General in 1871, Chief Justice of the Common Pleas in 1873, and Lord Chief Justice in 1880.
+Adams was the secretary of the Anti-Vivisection Society, on whose committee was Mildred Coleridge, great-grand niece of the poet Samuel Taylor Coleridge, and daughter of John Coleridge, 1st Baron Coleridge (1820–1894), who became Solicitor General in 1868, Attorney-General in 1871, Chief Justice of the Common Pleas in 1873, and Lord Chief Justice in 1880.
 When she left home to live with Adams, there was consternation in her family.
 Her brother Bernard Coleridge wrote her a long letter attacking Adams.
 This led to acrimonious libel actions in 1884 and 1886, which Adams won.
 The couple were married on 24 June 1885.
 They remained together until Adams's death in July 1903.
 His widow died in January 1929.